 Many Brits overlook Malaga in favour of nearby Marbella, Fuengirola and Torremolinos.
 But they don’t know what they’re missing.
 Malaga offers a far more authentic flavour of Andalucia.
 And it’s got the sunshine and beaches too!
 You’ll find culture: Malaga was the birth place of Pablo Picasso and the Picasso Museum hosts a permanent collection of his work.
 There’s history: the city’s 2 9th-century forts are fine examples of Malaga’s Moorish roots.
 And great gastronomy: stroll along to the charming fishing districts of Pedragalejo and El Palo – a stone’s throw from the city centre – for some fantastic fresh seafood.

-Benicasim is an attractive beach resort in Castelló province on the Costa del Azahar, a little over 50 miles (85km) north of Valencia.
-Its main claim to fame is the Benicasim Festival (Festival Internacional de Benicasim), an annual rock music event that draws fans from all over Europe, particularly the UK.
+Benicassim is an attractive beach resort in Castelló province on the Costa del Azahar, a little over 50 miles (85km) north of Valencia.
+Its main claim to fame is the Benicassim Festival (Festival Internacional de Benicassim), an annual rock music event that draws fans from all over Europe, particularly the UK.
 Unlike festivals in Britain, here the sunny weather is virtually guaranteed and there are lovely beaches close by.
-Festival-goers tend to stay in Benicasim itself, so hotels and other accommodation can be booked up long in advance of the festival in July.
+Festival-goers tend to stay in Benicassim itself, so hotels and other accommodation can be booked up long in advance of the festival in July.

 In all likelihood, Irun will just be somewhere you catch a connecting train towards Madrid or Paris.
 But if you do have a few hours to spare there are some sights worth seeing.
 The granite mountains that watch over the city are good for a hike, while the Baroque city hall and 16th-century Gothic church have their charms.
 For something a little different, head to the city’s butterfly museum – there are 7,000 specimens on show from across the globe.